pooyanazad/Dealsdeals-Website/README.md

 The project uses GitHub Actions for CI/CD.
 The pipeline:
 1. Runs tests
 2. Builds and tags Docker image
-3. Deploys to test environment
+3. Deploys to test environment (manual approval, just for now)
 4. Requires manual approval for production
 5. Deploys to production